 Grant McGuire (firstname.lastname@example.org), professor of linguistics at UC Santa Cruz, is generally interested in speech perception as it relates to phonetics and phonology.
 His current research is aimed at perceptual learning, phonetic categorization, and language specific perception.

 Jaye Padgett (email@example.com) is a professor of linguistics at UC Santa Cruz.
 His work combines formal analysis, usually within Optimality Theory, with experimental methodologies.
 He is particularly interested in the role of contrast and perceptual distinctiveness in phonetics and phonology.

-Jennifer Bellik (email@example.com) is a third year graduate student at UCSC whose research interests include Turkish phonology and phonetics, and computational approaches to the syntax-prosody interface.
+Jennifer Bellik (firstname.lastname@example.org) is a fourth year graduate student at UCSC whose research interests include Turkish phonology and phonetics, and computational approaches to the syntax-prosody interface.

 Dhyana Buckley (email@example.com) is a second year graduate student at UCSC.
 Her research interests include phonetics, computational and corpus linguistics, and developing a semantic approach to improving machine learning.

 Jacob Chemnick (firstname.lastname@example.org) is a third-year undergraduate student studying linguistics, interested primarily in morphophonology, ellipsis, and lexical semantics.

 Justin Talbott (email@example.com) is a third-year undergraduate student at UCSC majoring in linguistics.
 His research interests include historical phonetic sound change, Mayan phonology, and sociolinguistics.

 Serene Tseng (firstname.lastname@example.org) is a fifth year undergraduate student at UCSC double majoring in German Studies and Linguistics.
 Her research interests include German film history, sociophonetics, and language attitudes and language appropriation.